robbiehanson/XMPPFramework/README.md

 ### Install

+The minimum deployment target is iOS 8.0 / macOS 10.

-The easiest way to install the `XMPPFramework` is using CocoaPods:
+The easiest way to install `XMPPFramework` is using CocoaPods.
+Remember to add to the top of your `Podfile` the `use_frameworks!` line (even if you are not using swift):

 - This will install the whole framework with all the avaiable extensions: